psahalot/smartshop-lite/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SmartShop is a mobile responsive WordPress theme with support for Easy Digital Downloads plugin.
+SmartShop is a mobile responsive WordPress theme with unlimited colors, full-width and boxed layout options.
-So you can setup a simple business webiste or even integrate an online store for selling digital products.
+It supports Easy Digital Downloads plugin so you can setup a simple business webiste or even integrate an online store for selling digital products.

 == Description ==

-SmartShop is a mobile responsive WordPress theme creating beautiful, responsive websites.
-It has been built only with required features and options.
+SmartShop is a mobile responsive WordPress theme for creating beautiful, responsive website with unlimited color schemes and choice of two layout options - full-width & boxed.
 There are no confusing theme options and settings.
 Simply install and activate the theme.
+You can control the layout styling, front featured products, front featured posts from Theme Customizer.
 Front page is completely widgetized so it gives the users complete control over the content.

 There's built in support for Easy Digital Downloads plugin which allows users to setup their online store and start selling digital products easily.

+Background color and image options work only for Boxed layout.

+Built in styling for Gravity Forms and Contact Form 7 plugins.
 == Installation ==

 There are three ways to install your theme.
 It can be installed by manually uploading the files to the themes folder using an FTP application,